 A First Nation reserve is a tract of land set aside under the Indian Act and treaty agreements for the exclusive use of an Indian band (First Nation).
 Earliest examples of reserves date back to attempts by French missionaries in 1637 to encourage Aboriginal Peoples to settle in one spot and embrace both agriculture and Christianity.
 As more and more Europeans settled in Canada and on the traditional lands of Indigenous Peoples, it became apparent to the authorities that an effective means to ensure the most fertile land was available to European farmers was needed.
 The development of the reserve system met this need.

 1) How many reserves are there in Canada?
 According to the Registered Indian Population by Sex and Residence, 2020, there are 3,394 reserves, not all of which are inhabited.

 2) How many First Nations live on reserves?
-637,660 First Nations people reported being Registered Indians (First Nations) in the NHS 2011 and of that number nearly one-half (49.3%) lived on an Indian reserve.
-Here's a deeper look: 8 Things You Need to Know About On-Reserve Housing Issues
+The 2021 Census shows 1,048,405 First Nations people living in Canada, of which 71.8% had Registered, or Treaty Indian status under the Indian Act and 40.6% lived on reserve.
+Here's a deeper look: 8 Things You Need to Know About On-Reserve Housing Issues.

 4) Are reserves the same as traditional lands?
 No. As designated in the Indian Act,